Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 Jim Herrick for the 2009 Run for the Wall

-You can learn more about Rolling Thunder at www.rftw.org.
+You can learn more about www.rftw.org Rolling Thunder.

 A great new Moving Wall site is up and runnng and what an incredible site it is.
 Blogger, Jerry Blitefield, RollingwiththeMovingWall.blogspot.com created this informative site.
 Since 1998, when he came across The Moving Wall™ Jerry began studying the original half-scale replica of The Vietnam Veterans Memorial in Washington, DC.
 Unfortunately, unable to travel with The Moving Wall™ this summer, he decided to set up a blog of each set up so that they could tell this amazing ongoing story of The Moving Wall™.